-By leaving a gift in your Will, you will be ensuring that vital Parent-Infant research, life-altering prevention programs and evidence-based support services can continue well into the future.
+By leaving a gift in your Will, you will be ensuring that vital parent-infant research, resulting in evidence-based support services and prevention programs can continue well into the future.

 Anyone can leave a gift in their Will.
 Everyday Australians, like you, do this because they care about the future and want to make a difference for those affected by perinatal mental illness.

 The Parent-Infant Research Institute is very appreciative of those thoughtful individuals who are considering leaving a gift to help children, families, and researchers they may never meet.
 Whether you have yet to leave a bequest or have already included us in your Will we thank you for your exceptional generosity.